kashodiya/org-llm-monitor/README.md

    ```bash
    python main.py
    ```
-   The API will be available at `http://localhost:54943`
+   The API will be available at `http://localhost:51183`

 2. **Start Frontend Development Server**
    ```bash
    cd frontend
    npm start
    ```
-   The web interface will be available at `http://localhost:55914`
+   The web interface will be available at `http://localhost:50014`

+   **Note**: The frontend is configured to bind to all network interfaces (0.0.0.0) to allow external access.
+This enables access from remote machines using the server's IP address.

 ### Web Interface